valera-rozuvan-archive/opengl-3-tests/README.md

     make

-You should get an executable at this point...
+You should get an executable at this point... run it = )

-## Build problems

-Right now the project builds, but when you run it, you get an error

-    Valera@valera-i7 MINGW64 ~/projects/github.com/valera-rozuvan/opengl-3-tests
-    $ make
-    g++ -o tut gl3tut.cpp -lmingw32 -lSDL2main -lSDL2 -lGLEW32 -lopengl32

-    Valera@valera-i7 MINGW64 ~/projects/github.com/valera-rozuvan/opengl-3-tests
-    $ ./tut.exe
-    Segmentation fault